 It was apparent that some trauma had occurred to the eye.
 The normal eye is on the left, the injured one is on the right.
 The hawk is blind in the injured eye.

 X-rays revealed a BB in the eye.
 It is unknown to the Fish and Game officers who shot the bird so maliciously.

 In addition to the serious eye injury, this bird had two additional problems, both due to inadequate care.
 The people that were caring for this bird were not experienced at handling a hawk, and added to this bird’s woes.

 The first additional problem was the infection it had on the bottom of its foot

 Its feathers were also damaged.
 This will take a long time to repair itself because of the manner in which birds molt.

-One of the precautions we take while the hawk is hospitalized is to protect the tail feathers, an area that is easily injured in captivity.
+One of the precautions we took while the hawk was hospitalized is to protect the tail feathers, an area that is easily injured in captivity.
 This apparatus is called a tail card.
 It is made up of used x-ray film, making it both light and strong.